-piezo-one™ P1-2 (Telecaster® or barrel style saddle replacement)
+piezo-one™ P1-2 (Telecaster® ashtray style barrel style saddle replacement)

 Operation and Installation:

 Brenner piezo-one™ gang guitar saddles are designed for simple, reversible installation that is non-destructive to the instrument.
 The design features string supports that are machined for maximum sonic engagement with the piezo elements.
 This electro-mechanical arrangement produces a stronger output, frequency response, and dynamic range in comparison to other piezoelectric transducer saddles.
 Machined-in compensation is optimized for both intonation and low action when using commonly incremented “unwound G” string sets.
 The saddles are compatible with all preamplifiers designed for piezo transducer use.

 The P1-2 model is our “barrel” saddle design, for installation on guitars with vintage Telecaster ashtray style bridges having 3 barrel type saddles.
 Measure center-to-center distance of outermost compensation screws or plate holes Bridges having 1.686” (42.8mm) -1.730” (43.9mm) spacing are compatible.
 Insure that tuned intonation points on your guitar are approximately HIGH E = ⅞” and LOW E =23/32” measured from the back edge of the bridge.
 Standard saddle stud length provides additional ⅛” (3.2mm) of adjustment.